AdrienChampion/induction_for_dummies/src/mikino_bmc/readme.md

 # BMC: Mikino

-Mikino is a small transition system verification engine that relies on SMT solvers and everything we have seen so far (and will see later).
+[Mikino][mikino] is a small transition system verification engine that relies on SMT solvers and everything we have seen so far (and will see later).
 It is designed to be relatively simple with user experience front and center: the goal is to have a tool that is gratifying to interact with to teach about induction-based verification.

 The easiest way to retrieve mikino is if you already have [rust] installed.